Rich text: HtmlArea

 <p>

-Lynx are cats, just like <a href="/admin/site/preview/default/draft/my-first-site/animals/lion" data-link-ref="b5ccb5ff-7458-4dae-8a4c-bc3f5df9fc63" title="The big cat">lions</a>.
+Lynx are cats, just like <a href="/admin/site/preview/my-first-project/draft/animals/lion" data-link-ref="8cc82fd1-9063-4604-9f51-5f059d7a5d2e">lions</a>.

 </p>

-<figure class="captioned square-grayscale editor-align-justify">
+<figure class="captioned editor-align-justify square-grayscale">

 </figure>